-A boil is a red, swollen, painful bump under the skin.
-It often looks like an overgrown pimple.
-Boils are often caused by infected hair follicles.
-Bacteria from the infection form an abscess, or pocket of pus.
-A boil can become large and cause severe pain.
+Boils are red, swollen, painful bumps under the skin.
+They often look like an overgrown pimple.
+They are often caused by infected hair follicles.
+Bacteria from the infection form a pocket of pus.
+Boils can happen in an area where skin rubs.
+They may become large and cause severe pain.

 You can sometimes care for a boil at home.